-This release of the Episerver User Guide describes features available in Episerver as of October 11,2019, see release notes below for update history.
-See Archived documentation in the online version of the user guide for previously released user guides.
+This release of the Episerver User Guide describes features available in Episerver as of March 6, 2020.
+See release notes (below) for update history.
+See Archived documentation in the online version of the user guide for previously released user guides and for older release notes.

-Release notes
+Release notes 2020